Living History Event - The Slaughter Pen

 Special Event

-Join us at Tour Stop 2 where a park ranger will guide you on a walk through Slaughter Pen sharing the stories of the soldiers who struglled for that ground.
+Join us at Tour Stop 2 where a park ranger will guide you on a walk through the Slaughter Pen sharing the stories of the soldiers who struggled for that ground.
 Living historians will present demonstrations of musket and cannon firing along the way.
 Programs will take place at 10 AM, 11 AM, 1:30 PM & 2:30 PM.

 Fees